 4) knowing how a patient’s skin should be treated after the procedure.

 In the right hands, your risk of complications will be lowered significantly.
-And you are likely receive higher quality results.
+And you are likely to receive higher quality results.

 Most people are excited when they initially get their tattoos and expect to love and cherish their new design for as long as they live.
 But it is perfectly natural for attitudes to change over time.
 As we get older, self expression becomes a less important priority.
 And individuals are likely to feel different about their tattoos due to factors like: